Productive aging in the workplace

 Rogers shared a few ways employers can help maturing employees keep working while planning for their futures:

-• Accommodate flexible work schedules and arrangements, including telecommuting.
+• Accommodate flexible work schedules and arrangements, including remote and hybrid work

 Overall, employers should put an emphasis on developing sustainable strategies for supporting the physical, mental and financial health of an aging workforce.
 This should encompass safety in the workplace and wellness in general.
 An added bonus is that these strategies can be beneficial for employees of all ages.